Are you using Excel spreadsheets to organize sales opportunities for your real estate agency?

 If the answer is yes, then you’re probably wasting time and revenue using outdated systems.
 Which is why you’re looking for a Customer Relationship Management (CRM) tool to optimize your real estate processes.

 A real estate CRM is a realtor’s and property manager’s secret deal-closing weapon.
 It’s a way for top realtors to stay organized, move tenants and prospective buyers down their sales funnel and, most importantly, close sales on properties.
+In fact, Real estate sales professionals are 26.2% more productive when using a CRM.

 In this comprehensive guide to real estate CRMs, you’re going to learn: